Afro-Chileans: Current issues and discrimination

 Discrimination and social exclusion have been another important issue in recent times for Afro-descendants in Chile.
-In the southern and southern areas of the country, the presence of blacks is almost non-existent and the majority are foreign immigrants or passing tourists.
+In the southern areas of the country, the presence of blacks is almost non-existent and the majority are foreign immigrants or passing tourists.
 This, added to the absence of historical ties in the area, provokes a feeling of mistrust, rejection and the appearance of prejudices around the black community.
 On the other hand, in the north of Chile, the case of José Corvacho, an Afro-descendant official of the Solidarity and Social Investment Fund (FOSIS) of the Arica and Parinacota Region, was known to public opinion in December 2010, who was fired according to their statements due to their skin color.
 This fact led to the resignation of the Regional Director of FOSIS and the corresponding investigations of the case, reopening the debate on ethnic inclusion in the country.

 On April 8, 2019, the state of Chile gave legal recognition to the Afro-Chilean people through the enactment of Law 21,151.